mike99mac/zlma/README.md

-# zLinux Modern Administration
+# z/VM and Linux Modern Administration
-zLinux Modern Administration (zlma, pronounced "zelma") enables Linux servers on IBM Mainframes under z/VM to be managed in a more modern fashion.
-The priority of how servers should be managed is
+z/VM and Linux Modern Administration (zlma, pronounced "zelma") enables Linux servers running under the z/VM hipervisor on IBM Mainframes to be managed in a more modern fashion.
+The priority of how servers should be managed is:

 1 Browser-based
 1 Linux command line
 1 3270 ("green screen")

 It consists of four main components:
+- A relational database
 - Web browser interfaces
 - Linux line commands
 - A RESTful API
-- A relational database with all the data

 # Overview
 Following is a block diagram of zlma: